 As a cornerstone of economic growth and employment, agriculture has been vital to sustaining livelihoods throughout Viet Nam.
-However, recent years have brought about new challenges for all stakeholders within the sector in addition to new investment opportunities to drive agricultural growth.
-Both domestic food production and the food import : exports ratio have been on the rise since the early 2000s, resulting in improved food security and an increasing reliance on international commerce.1 Indeed, Viet Nam is a net food exporter to Western countries, and a net importer from its Asian neighbors.
+However, recent years have brought about new challenges for all stakeholders within the sector as well as new investment opportunities to drive agricultural growth.
+Both domestic food production and the food imports: exports ratio have been on the rise since the early 2000s, resulting in improved food security and an increasing reliance on international commerce.1 Indeed, Viet Nam is a net food exporter to Western countries, and a net importer from its Asian neighbors.
 The future success of agriculture in Viet Nam therefore depends on its stakeholders' abilities to adapt to, and compete in, the rapidly changing biophysical and financial environments.

-Many of Viet Nam's agricultural producers currently lack the contemporary technologies and decision support tools necessary for sustaining and improving yields in a dynamic environment.2 Other agricultural value chain stakeholders, including input providers, distributors, and consumers also face substantial challenges, including excessively bureaucratic value chains and the associated costs, and poor information flows across hubs.
+Many of Viet Nam's agricultural producers currently lack the contemporary technologies and decision support tools necessary for sustaining and improving yields in a rapidly changing environment.2 Other stakeholders along agricultural value chains, including input providers, distributors, and consumers, also face substantial challenges, including excessively bureaucratic value chains and the associated costs and poor information flows across hubs.

 One possible solution to addressing these challenges is digital agriculture.
-While the concept of digital agriculture is relatively new and still evolving, foundational technologies such as mobile and Internet connectivity, are already available to support innovative digital solutions to the major challenges facing the Viet Namese agricultural sector.
+While the concept of digital agriculture is relatively new and still evolving, foundational technologies, such as mobile and Internet connectivity, are already available to support innovative digital solutions to the major challenges facing the Viet Namese agricultural sector.

-Digital agriculture refers to tools that digitally collect, store, analyze, and share electronic data and/or information along the agricultural value chain.3 Integrating digital solutions into agriculture can improve efficiency by decreasing financial and labor costs, providing information to support management decisions, increasing product quantity and/ or quality, reducing losses, and/or ensuring effective and sustainable use of resources.
-Ultimately, the transition to digital agriculture presents a unique opportunity to spur sustainable economic growth and development by addressing agriculture's biggest challenges.
+Digital agriculture is the use of new and advanced technologies, integrated into one system, to enable farmers and other stakeholders in the value chain to improve their products and processes.3 Integrating digital solutions into agriculture can improve efficiency by decreasing financial and labor costs, providing information to support management decisions, increasing product quantity and/ or quality, reducing losses, and/or ensuring effective and sustainable use of resources.
+Ultimately, the transition